 K2 proved it got the message when it debuted its BFC collection of 4-buckle models that put an unabashed premium on first fit impressions.
 Its flexible shell and cushy liner allowed for “hands-free” entry and exit, without the writhing and acrobatics associated with high performance boots.
 The BFC’s won the instant-comfort face-off and sales ensued.

-The lessons learned about positive first impressions carried over into the development of K2’s next performance series, Recon, and its feminized companion, Luv.
-While Recon and Luv were in development, two other market forces commanded K2’s attention: the global trend to lighter weight everything, and the ski-market-specific demand for heat customization of both liner and shell at the time of sale.
+The lessons learned about positive first impressions carried over into the development of K2’s next performance series, Recon, and its feminized companion, née Luv, since rechristened as Anthem.
+While Recon and Anthem were in development, two other market forces commanded K2’s attention: the global trend to lighter weight, and the ski-market-specific demand for heat customization of both liner and shell at the time of sale.

-The key to the new Recon/Luv lies in the Powerlite shell’s material and how it’s molded.
+The key to the Recon/Anthem “resort” series and the new Mindbender Alpine/BC hybrids lies in the Powerlite shell’s material and how it’s molded.
 Four different densities of TPU (all PU used in ski boots is thermoplastic, but never mind) form shell walls of varying thicknesses, opting for thinner/lighter wherever possible.
-At only 1650g in a 26.5, the Powerlite construction is in the welterweight class of backcountry boots but it’s made for the all-terrain, in-resort skier.
+At only 1650g in a 26.5 Recon 130, the Powerlite construction is in the welterweight class of backcountry boots but it also works for the all-terrain, in-resort skier.

 As it’s made from TPU, the Powerlite shell is eminently heat-moldable except in its most rigid zones in the spine and sole.
 The Ultralon liners are meant to be molded, but don’t need to be in order to impart an initial sensation of “ahhh” instead of “ow”.

-K2 teamed with Thermic to create the heated Recon 120 Heat, the Luv 100 Heat, BFC 100 Heat and BFC W 90 Heat.
+K2 teamed with Thermic to create the heated Recon 120 Heat, the Anthem 100 MV Heat, BFC 100 Heat and BFC W 90 Heat.
 For folks with chronically cold feet, having the heat option integrated into the boot design improves ease of operation and eliminates the pain of installation.

 Lange has traveled a long way as a brand without ever leaving home.
 The motherland for Lange lies between the boundaries indicated by the start and finish of a World Cup race.
 The plastic boot that truly revolutionized modern Alpine design, Lange long ago established the template not just for its own future lines, but for the entire market.
 To put it more plainly, it’s the most imitated boot ever.

 But that doesn’t mean Lange hasn’t tinkered with its flagship.
-Just last year it changed how it molded its shells and cuffs, using two different durometers of PU and/or PE co-injected via 5 ports.
+Two years ago it changed how it molded its shells and cuffs, using two different durometers of PU and/or PE co-injected via 5 ports.
 This creates a sandwich construction called Dual Core that allows the plastic to be softer and more pliable in zones where elasticity is desirable (as in over the instep), and still stiff as a brick through the spine and sole.

 This may sound like technical trivia, but lifelong Lange fans remember just how brutal it can be to try to pry off (note the “try”) a well-chilled Lange.
 Dual Core makes it possible to both put on and take off a pair of Lange RS 130’s without using the Jaws of Life.
 I know some of you still don’t believe me, so I’ll repeat it: all Lange Alpine boots are now as easy to don and doff as any other 4-buckle, overlap shell.

-New for 2019 is Dual Core Light, which injects ultralight Grilamid® instead of PU/PE into a plastic sandwich comprised of soft and rigid zones.
-Dual Core Light was created to make the XT Free boots more competitive in the weight-sensitive AT market, but two new models, Superleggera (100mm last) and Superleggera LV (97mm last), available in both men’s (120 flex) and women’s (110), put an Alpine sole on a Dual Core Light frame so in-resort skiers can catch the Lighter is Better wave.
+Last year’s nouveauté, Dual Core Light, injects ultralight Grilamid® and polyolefin instead of PU/PE into a plastic sandwich.
+Dual Core Light was created to make the XT Free boots more competitive in the weight-sensitive AT market, but two resort models, Superleggera (100mm last) and Superleggera LV (97mm last), available in both men’s (120 flex) and women’s (110), put an Alpine sole on a Dual Core Light frame so in-resort skiers can catch the Lighter is Better wave.

-Lange is to be commended for having the most coherent, consistent line of Alpine boots on the market, even if the jumble of model names can be confusing at first.
-The challenge for Lange has always been how to be innovative (or at least appear so), without screwing up what it does best.
-Solving this ever-present riddle now falls to someone in whom we have the highest confidence, Thor Verdonk, recently tapped to lead Lange after many years of exemplary service for Lange and Rossignol in the U.S.
+Lange is to be commended for having the most coherent, consistent line of Alpine boots on the market, even if the alphabet soup of model names can be confusing at first.
+The challenge for Lange has always been how to be innovative (or at least appear to), without screwing up what it does best.
+Solving this ever-present riddle now falls to someone in whom we have the highest confidence, Thor Verdonk, tapped last year to lead Lange after many years of exemplary service for Lange and Rossignol in the U.S.

 No other leather boot maker profited more from the transition to injected plastic shells than Nordica.
 During most of the 1970’s and 80’s, Nordica’s unit share of the world market was so dominant the only competition was for second place.
 It responded to the surge in sales generated by Salomon’s wildly popular rear-entries by concocting a blizzard of convenient-entry alternatives populating every price point.
 By the close of the 80’s, almost all of Nordica’s line was made up of RE’s of one ilk or another.